Confidence Intervals for Stochastic Arithmetic: Probabilistic accuracy of a computation

 \begin{mydef} The $k$-th bit of $Z$ is said to be contributing with probability~$p$ if and only if it is~$0$ with this probability, \textit{i.e.} if and only if

 \end{mydef}

 Now, the $k$-th bit of $Z$ is~0 if and only if there exists an integer $i$ such that,

-One should note that the notions of significance and contribution are distinct, but related: if there are $s$~significant bits with probability~$p$, then all bits at ranks~$c\leqslant s$ are significant, and therefore contributing, with probability~$p$.
+One should note that the notions of significance and contribution are distinct, but related: if there are $s$~significant bits with probability~$p$, then all bits at ranks~$c\leqslant s$ are contributing, with probability~$p$.
 Indeed,

-However, the $k$-th bit of $Z$ being contributing with probability $p$ does not imply that all bits at ranks~$k^\prime<k$ are also contributing\footnote{although it is the case for example when $Z$ follows a Gaussian distribution.}.
+However, the $k$-th bit of $Z$ being contributing with probability $p$ does not imply that all bits at ranks~$k^\prime<k$ are also contributing\footnote{Although, it is the case for example when $Z$ follows a Gaussian distribution.}.
 This prevents the definition of such a notion as the number of contributing bits.

 In the following, we study these two properties, \textbf{significant} and \textbf{contributing} bits, under the normality assumption (section~\ref{sec:normal}) and in the general case (section~\ref{sec:general}).